plippe/blog/_posts/2018-06-01-exercism-driven-learning.md

 I used to build clones of well know services.
 This was useful to learn architectures and frameworks, but I am passed this now.
 My new approach is [Exercism](https://exercism.io/) driven learning.

 Exercism is a service that hosts programming exercises and test cases.
-There are many alternatives, like [CodinGame](https://www.codingame.com/), and [HackerRank](https://www.hackerrank.com/).
+There are many alternatives, like [CodinGame](https://www.codingame.com/) and [HackerRank](https://www.hackerrank.com/).
 I picked Exercism, but any other would work.

 To get started with Exercism you need to [create an account](https://exercism.io/login).
-Next, you should install their [command-line tool](https://exercism.io/getting-started), and [configure it](https://exercism.io/account/key).
-This will allow you to fetch the exercises, and submit your solutions.
+Next, you should install their [command-line tool](https://exercism.io/getting-started) and [configure it](https://exercism.io/account/key).
+This will allow you to fetch the exercises and submit your solutions.
 If you prefer, all their exercises are available on [GitHub](https://github.com/exercism).

-Let's use Exercism, and solve their first Rust exercise.
+Let's use Exercism and solve their first Rust exercise.

 ```sh
 $ exercism fetch rust